Harlan Levine, M.D.

 Dr. Levine has served on multiple advisory roles including for IBM’s Watson Healthcare Board of Advisors, Patient-Centered Primary Care Collaborative Board of Directors and Medtronic for Population Health.
 He currently serves as a board member of Active Life Scientific, and Intervention Insights, and is a strategic advisor for Quantum Health, and the Executive Advisory Council for California Lutheran University’s School of Management.

-Certified by the American Board of Internal Medicine and licensed by the Medical Board of California, Dr. Levine earned his medical degree from the University of California, San Francisco, and interned at Mount Zion Hospital and Medical Center in San Francisco.
-He served his residency in internal medicine at the Los Angeles - and San Francisco-based hospitals of the Cedars-Sinai Health System.
+He is certified by the American Board of Internal Medicine and licensed by the Medical Board of California.
+He earned his undergraduate degree from Harvard College, his medical degree from the University of California San Francisco, and interned at Mount Zion Hospital and Medical Center in San Francisco.
+He completed his residency in Internal Medicine at Cedars-Sinai Health System in Los Angeles.

 - M.D., University of California, San Francisco School of Medicine, San Francisco, CA

 - B.A., Harvard University, Cambridge, MA

 - Internal Medicine, Cedars-Sinai Health System, Los Angeles, CA

 - Mount Zion Hospital and Medical Center, San Francisco, CA